 And regarding the BrusselsLockdown.

-After the police asked people(journalists) to play along and not to post pictures of police actions on the social networks, cats took over the hashtag #BrusselsLockdown.
-Meaning, people were posting different kinds of, in most cases, funny photos of cats.
+After the police asked people(journalists) to play along and not to post pictures of police actions on social networks, cats took over the hashtag #BrusselsLockdown.
+Means, people were posting different kinds of, in most cases, funny photos of cats.

 In the same spirit, the Belgian police afterwards thanked all that have been helping this way.

 So it is clear.
-If anybody will win this game, it will be the cat!
+If anybody wins this game, it will be the cat!

 Belgian surrealism, indeed.